DavidIsraelN/oop1_project/README.txt

 - Level.h/cpp        - This class is responsible for the current level, displaying the level, checking for collisions and responding, deleting eaten objects, etc..

+- GameOver.h         - Class for displaying the game over screen, receives the score from the user, and displays GameOver.

+- Movement.h/cpp      - Abstract class with 2 inheriting classes that are responsible for the legality of Movement in game.
+                        * Regular Movement - does not go through walls and doors.
+                        * Super Pacman Movement - goes through doors, besides walls.

 // ------------------------------------------------------
 # Main data structure: